- News and Events

 Objectives of the Fund:

-- Annual support of $500 to $1000 from the fund in support of women of any nationality pursuing snow or avalanche science/research, or courses to advance their professional practice in avalanche education, avalanche safety, or forecasting.
+- Up to two awards per year of CAD$750 from the fund in support of women of any nationality pursuing snow or avalanche science/research, or courses to advance their professional practice in avalanche education, avalanche safety, or forecasting.
 Travel and direct expenses for relevant conferences and courses are specifically included.
-Maximum of one award per year.

 - Applicants, including successful applicants, can re-apply in subsequent years, although the committee may give preference to applicants who have not previously received the award.